Working of Paintless Dent Repair | Pros and Cons

 Introduction to Paintless Dent Repair:

-Paintless Dent Removal is generally called as Paint-less Dent Removal; it uses the environment-friendly method to repair and restore the body of the vehicle body.
+Paintless Dent Removal is generally called Paint-less Dent Removal; it uses the environment-friendly method to repair and restore the body of the vehicle body.
 The vehicle can be restored to the factory-like condition in less time and at a minimal cost.
 This method can be used to remove dents from vehicles, body creases, and removes hail damage.

 The paintless dent repair process consists of four basic steps that are mentioned below: